 Hoffman Sign for Upper Motor Neuron

 Hoffman Sign is a neurological examination used to assess the presence of an upper motor neuron lesion from spinal cord compression.
 It’s also referred to as the digital reflex, the snapping reflex, Tromner sign and jakobson sign.
+This sign was first introduced by the German neurologist Johann Hoffman, It was described by his assistant Hans Curschmann in 1911 and has become a standard part of the common neurologic exam.

 How do you perform the Hoffman Sign?

 To elicit the Hoffmann sign, the patient’s relaxed hand is held with the wrist dorsiflexed and fingers partially flexed.
 With one hand, the examiner holds the partially extended middle finger between his index finger and thumb or between his index and middle fingers.
-With a sharp, forcible flick of the other thumb, the examiner nips or snaps the nail of the patient’s middle finger, forcing the distal finger into sharp, sudden flexion followed by sudden release
+With a sharp, forcible flick of the other thumb, the examiner nips or snaps the nail of the patient’s middle finger, forcing the distal finger into sharp, sudden flexion followed by sudden release.

 See Also: Spurling Test

-What is the positive Hoffman Sign meaning?
+What is the Hoffman Sign Positive Meaning?

 A positive test is adduction and opposition of the thumb and slight flexion of the fingers.